Jo37973/Password-Generator/README.md

 ## **My Task**

-I will modify the given starter code to create and enable a site that can create random passwords, from given criteria the user has chosen.
+I will modify the given starter code to create and enable a site that can create random passwords, from given criteria the user has chosen (ex: between 8 - 128 characters using various numbers, uppercase or lowercase letters, or special characters.).
 This site will be using HTML, CSS, and JavaScript with responsive, functional, clean, and organized code.

 This page will be free of errors and will be deployed at a live URL.
 It will be user-friendly and easy to navigate with a clean appearance, while editing and modifying the code by applying the knowledge of and best practices and structure, etc. with HTML, CSS, and JavaScript.

+## Usage

 * *Screenshot of deployed site:*
 * ![Screenshot (11)](https://user-images.githubusercontent.com/92402053/148615668-14e987c7-cf07-4613-82ab-e9a060359f29.png)